GFA-spec/GFA-spec/GFA2-spec.md

 contain a **trace** or a **CIGAR string** to describe the alignment of the edge.
 Traces are a space-efficient Dazzler assembler concept that allow one to efficiently reconstruct an alignment in linear time, and CIGAR strings are a SAM concept explicitly detailing the columns of an alignment.
-Many new technologies such a Hi-C and Bionano organize segments into scaffolds along with data sets involving paired reads, and so a “gap” edge concept is also introduced so that order and orientaiton between disjoint contigs of an assembly can be described.
+Many new technologies such a Hi-C and BioNano maps organize segments into scaffolds along with traditional data sets involving paired reads, and so a “gap” edge concept is also introduced so that order and orientaiton between disjoint contigs of an assembly can be described.

 ## GRAMMAR